cpainterwakefield/practical_db_textbook/_sources/appendix-a-datasets/datasets.rst

 Getting the data
 ::::::::::::::::

 :numref:`Part {number} <sql-part>` of this book includes interactive elements allowing the reader to work directly with a relational database.
 This functionality lets students immediately try example code on a real database system.
 As the database available on each page is actually a copy (in memory) of a fixed database, changes to the database do not persist over time - refreshing the browser window will return the database to the same initial state each time.
 This is useful in that students can safely experiment with destructive SQL commands, knowing that no changes are permanent.
-On the other hand, it means that students cannot use the system for longer-term projects.
+On the other hand, it means that students cannot use the system for longer term projects.

 The database system used in this textbook is `SQLite`_.
 While SQLite is a powerful and popular relational database system, it lacks some features of the client-server database systems commonly used in industry.
 It also differs in significant ways from the SQL standard (notably with its use of dynamic typing).

 .. _`SQLite`: https://www.sqlite.org/

 For these reasons, users of this textbook may wish to set up their own database system.
 Many different database systems are available, each with their own system requirements and installation procedures.
 There are likewise many ways to access and query each database system.
 Instructions for setting up and accessing different systems are therefore out of the scope of this textbook.
-However, in the interest of providing a transition from the textbook's database to the users' systems of choice, we provide scripts and data files below, which can be used to re-create the book's database on selected database systems.
+However, in the interest of providing a transition from the textbook's database to the users' systems of choice, we provide scripts and data files below, which can be used to recreate the book's database on the database system of your choice.

 SQLite
 ------